buddhist-uni/buddhist-uni.github.io/_content/av/arahat_bodhi.md

 year: 2013
 ---

-A solid, scholastic introduction to what it means to "graduate" from Buddhist practice.
+A solid, scholastic introduction to what it means to graduate from Buddhist practice.